3/4/2025

 Justin Klee

 Yeah.
-And just going back to the first question as well, and just to talk through the pharmacology a little bit.
-So hypoglycemia can happen certainly after a meal, postprandial.
-But it can happen at any time.
+And just going back to the first question as well.
+So, and just to talk through the pharmacology a little bit.
+So, hypoglycemia can happen certainly after a meal, postprandial, But it can happen at any time.
 It can happen for a variety of different triggers.
-So that's very true.
+So that's, you know, very true.
 We think that's why it's important that you want to have a molecule that can protect against these hypoglycemic events throughout the day.
-And so with 90-mig, 90-mig once daily dosing, we are in the therapeutic range for 24 hours.
+And so with 90 mg once daily dosing, we are in the therapeutic range for 24 hours.
 So preventing those hypoglycemic events for the full day with daily dosing.
-With PBH, though, what we know from a pharmacology perspective is the reason for these very precipitous black glucose drops is because there's a very strong insulin response that seems to be due to a very strong endogenous GLP-1 response.
-So GLP-1 levels can be up to 10 times normal in people with PBH.
-That causes very significant insulin secretion, which then lowers glucose very precipitously.
+With PBH, though, what we know from a pharmacology perspective is the reason for these very precipitous blood glucose drops is because there's a very strong insulin response that seems to be due to a very strong endogenous GLP-1 response.
+So GLP-1 levels can be up to 10 times normal in people with PBH, that causes very significant insulin secretion, which then lowers glucose very precipitously.
 And that's why, of course, the GLP-1 antagonist makes a lot of sense for this indication.

 speaker